To get the current URL in a Next.js component, use the useUrl

 It’s there because all components in the new app

-directory are server components by default.
+directory are server components by default, so we can’t use any client-side specific APIS.

-We can’t do anything interactive with useEffect
+We’ll get an error if we try to do anything interactive with useEffect

-or other hooks, like useUrl
+or other hooks like useUrl

-Because it’s a server environment.
+, because it’s a server environment.

 Get current URL in Next.js getServerSideProps